Following are some definitions and explanations of terms used in the National Survivor Network’s foundational documents.

 The social ecological model acknowledges that risk and protective factors for a particular health outcome (such as perpetrating or experiencing human trafficking) exist at each level of the “Social Ecological Model” (or SEM).

 Risk factors increase the likelihood of violence occurring, even if they are not causal.
 Protective factors decrease the likelihood of violence occurring or increase resilience.
 In the field of public health, research determines the evidence for what risk and protective factors are, and some things that might intuitively seem to increase or decrease risk are sometimes found to be unrelated or a “side effect” of a different risk factor.
-Risk and protective factors for human trafficking exist at each level of the social ecological model (SEM).
+Risk and protective factors for human trafficking exist at each level of the social ecological model (SEM): Individual, Relationship, Community, and Society.
 Comprehensive prevention targets risk and protective factors at each level as well, as a prevention approach that only addresses one level is unlikely to be effective.

 State violence refers to violence that is perpetrated by the government, its systems, or its employees or actors.
 State violence includes violence by law enforcement, prisons, immigration policies, and economic systems.